top of page

 In the UK, Darren is accredited by Churches in Communities International, an accountability body that promotes good-standing within the Free Churches Group.
 In his travels throughout the world, Darren has worked with believers across the denominational spectrum and continues to do so, aiming himself to be a servant of the Lord Jesus Christ.
 This has led to a discipleship network where saints are equipped to first know Jesus and then to serve.

-Portrait of Darren Roy
+Darren and Carol Roy

 Darren is married to Carol who he describes as his ‘greatest encourager, best friend, and intercessor’.